Eddie Keher: 1971–1977

 Keher added an eighth Leinster medal to his collection following a 4–22 to 3–15 defeat of Wexford.
 His season later came to a premature end due to injury, and he missed Kilkenny's All-Ireland defeat by Limerick.
-In spite of missing the latter stages of the championship, Keher collected a third All-Star award.
+Despite missing the latter stages of the championship, Keher collected a third All-Star award.

 Wexford were, once again, narrowly defeated by Kilkenny in the 1974 provincial decider.
 The remarkable 6–13 to 2–24 victory gave Keher a ninth Leinster medal.
 In a repeat of the previous year Limerick provided the opposition in the subsequent All-Ireland final on 1 September 1974.
 The Munster champions stormed to a five-point lead in the first eleven minutes, however, a converted penalty by Keher, supplemented by two further goals gave Kilkenny a 3–19 to 1–13 victory and gave Keher a fifth All-Ireland medal.
 He later won a fourth All-Star award.

-Kilkenny made it five successive provincial titles in-a-row in 1975.
+Kilkenny made it five successive provincial titles in a row in 1975.
 The 2–20 to 2–14 defeat of Wexford gave Keher his tenth Leinster medal.
 On 7 September 1975, Keher lined out in an impressive tenth All-Ireland final, with surprise semi-final winners Galway providing the opposition.
 Playing with the wind in the first half, Galway found themselves ahead by 0–9 to 1–3 at the interval.
 Keher's huge tally of 2–7 kept Galway at bay giving Kilkenny a 2–22 to 2–10 victory.
 Keher had once again powered his team to an All-Ireland victory, his sixth overall.
 He later added a fifth successive All-Star award to his collection.

-In 1976 Kilkenny looked a sure bet to capture a third successive All-Ireland crown.
+In 1976 Kilkenny were attempting to capture a third successive All-Ireland crown.
 The season began well with Keher winning a third National League medal following a 6–14 to 1–14 trouncing of Clare in a replay.
-Kilkenny's championship ambitions unravelled in spectacular fashion in the subsequent provincial campaign, when a 2–20 to 1–6 trouncing by Wexford dumped Keher's team out of the championship.
+His championship ambitions were ended in the subsequent provincial campaign with a 2–20-1–6 hammering by Wexford.

-Keher played his last championship game for Kilkenny on 24 July 1977.
-The narrow 3–17 to 3–14 defeat by Wexford in the Leinster decider brought Kilkenny's championship to an end.
+Aged 35, Keher played his last championship game on 24 July 1977.
+A narrow 3–17-3–14 defeat by Wexford in the Leinster decider brought Kilkenny's championship to an end.